wizeline/tea/README.md

 // ...

 // Theme variables in the default theme will not be
-// overrided if a theme prop is not provided.
+// overridden if a theme prop is not provided.
 <ThemeProvider theme={ myCustomTheme } />
   <App />
 </ThemeProvider>